 There’s also a desire to cram in every tradition and event to make sure each day is memorable.
 When you add in the financial burden, travel, and visiting family members, stress can pile up quickly.

 The holidays can also be a difficult time of year for people who have lost friends and family members.
 The memory of the loss can make it harder to cope with holiday season stressors.

 Holiday stress looks much the same as regular day-to-day stress.
 It can affect the body in many different ways.
 Symptoms can include the following:

 - inability to sleep

 Finding time for all of your holiday activities can be tricky.
-On top of your holiday commitments, you may also have to deal with increased traffic, especially around malls.
-Or you may feel extra pressure to get ahead of work so that you can take time off to travel.
+On top of holiday commitments, you may also have to deal with increased traffic.
+Or you may feel extra pressure to get ahead of work so you can take time off to travel.

-With such a huge focus during the holidays on giving, it can be easy to forget to give back to yourself.
-Taking care of yourself will improve your mood and make it easier for you to take care of others.
+The act of giving gets so much attention during the holidays it can be easy to forget to give back to yourself.
+Taking care of yourself can help make it easier for you to take care of others.

 Set aside some time to do things you enjoy.
 Find time to exercise, plan a dinner out, or just get a few minutes of fresh air.
 And don’t forget the importance of a regular good night’s sleep.

-If you’re worried about your spending and how it will affect you after the holidays are over, be realistic about what you can afford to spend.
+If you’re worried about spending and how it will affect you after the holidays are over, be realistic about what you can afford.
 The sentiment behind a gift is more important than the cost.

 Create a budget and stick to it.
 Spend only what you can afford, and if you don’t have the ability to spend anything, bake a treat or offer your talents and time to your friends and loved ones.